 The results of the study support my decision many years back to not recommend or use metronidazole in the treatment of acute and chronic diarrhea, inflammatory bowel disease, and leaky gut in dogs.

 B - What to do when your vet suggests metronidazole?

 First, remember that most veterinarians are reasonable and consider you and your dog’s health to be the main focus.
-If your veterinarian suggests metronidazole prescription, ask, if they have come across this metronidazole study, share the original link here (https://onlinelibrary.wiley.com/doi/10.1111/jvim.15871).
+If your veterinarian suggests a metronidazole prescription, ask if they have come across this metronidazole study, and share the original link here (https://onlinelibrary.wiley.com/doi/10.1111/jvim.15871).

 If your vet insists on the metronidazole prescription, politely decline if you feel that is the best choice for your dog and ask if you could manage your dog’s diarrhea with hydration, fasting and a “pumpkin and broth diet” until blood work and fecal tests are available to make a more targeted decision and consider other treatments.